ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Exhibiting Positivity

-We ought to emphasize our colleagues' strengths while refraining from gossiping so that we can keep a positive attitude.
+We ought to highlight our colleagues' qualities while abstaining from gossiping in order to maintain a good mindset by avoiding complaining and seeking positivism.